peterwwillis/devopsyoga-content/methods/index.md

 ### The Three Ways

+[The Three ways][24] are principles that many DevOps patterns are based on, and are referred to in The DevOps Handbook and The Phoenix Project.

 #### The first way: [Systems Thinking][2]

+From Gene Kim:

+> The First Way emphasizes the performance of the entire system, as opposed to the performance of a specific silo of work or department ? this as can be as large a division (e.g., Development or IT Operations) or as small as an individual contributor (e.g., a developer, system administrator).
+>
+> The focus is on all business value streams that are enabled by IT.
+In other words, it begins when requirements are identified (e.g., by the business or IT), are built in Development, and then transitioned into IT Operations, where the value is then delivered to the customer as a form of a service.
+>
+> The outcomes of putting the First Way into practice include never passing a known defect to downstream work centers, never allowing local optimization to create global degradation, always seeking to increase flow, and always seeking to achieve profound understanding of the system (as per Deming).

-Patterns of applying DevOps principles to yield high performance outcomes.
+Summarised: Patterns of applying DevOps principles to yield high performance outcomes.
 Also known as "left to right" thinking or "the pipeline".

 Three principles:
 1. Create increased "velocity" by accelerating each of the process components in the pipeline.